 At the foot of the highest mountain in Western Japan, we can find a 10 kilometer (6.2 miles) V-shaped gorge famous for its seasonal beauty.
 It is a national scenic sight with crystal clear blue waters and burning colors autumn foliage in early November.

 It is a good spot in Shikoku Region for relaxing and creating moments with nature.
-There are two trails in Omogo Gorge, the Honryu Route, the other is Teppo Route.
+There are two trails in Omogo Gorge, the Hongyu Route and the other is Teppo Route.

-Following the Honryu Route will lead us to scenic spots such as Toraga-Taki, Mmmiji-Kogen, and Goshiki-Kawara.
+Following the Honryu Route will lead us to scenic spots like Toraga-Taki, Mmmiji-Kogen, and Goshiki-Kawara.
 Meanwhile, the Teppo Route follows a trail that goes along the Teppo River – a tranquil place to visit.

 One of the places in the world that I really want to visit is the Salar de Uyuni in Bolivia, the “largest” natural mirror in the world.
 Japan, however, has its own version of the Salar de Uyuni.
 It is called Chichibugahama Beach.

-It is one of the most beautiful places in Japan to be for sunset watching with the sun and the colors of the sky perfectly reflected on the water.
+It is one of the most beautiful places in Japan for sunset watching with the sun, and the colors of the sky are perfectly reflected on the water.
 Hence Chichibugahama Beach was included in the Top 100 Sunset Spots in Japan.

 The sand stops the waves from the sea, eventually calming the saltwater within the sands and turning it into a giant natural mirror.
 Also, the mirror only activates when there is no strong wind disturbing the stillness of the trapped seawater in the sands.

-Another famous location in which Japan has its own miniature version is Taiwan’s Yehliu Geopark.
+Another famous location where Japan has its own miniature version is Taiwan’s Yehliu Geopark.
 It is a place where we can find strange rock formations caused by sea erosion.
 Japan’s version of the Geopark is called Tatsukushi Coast.